cayeborreo/tic-tac-react-node/README.md

 ## ⚠️ Unhandled Cases

 1. This app could not identify the earliest occasion of a draw.
 It just assumes it is if there isn't a winner yet by Turn 8.
+2. Clicking too fast actually breaks the events cascade (double-X can occur).
+I should probably have put a "LOADING" game status.